 - Continue to operate the same or a very similar type of business as it did at least 50 years ago.

 - Have a continuous record of employment for at least the past 50 years.

 - Continue to operate as an independent, for-profit business (i.e., it cannot be operating as a subsidiary of or have been absorbed into another business)

 - Maintain a good business relationship with the state.

 - This resource page may help you with your research in documenting the business founding date.

 Businesses that can also establish that they have been continuously owned by the same family or have operated continuously from a building that is at least 50 years old and have maintained its architectural integrity will receive additional recognition.

 Award recipients and their sponsors will be honored by a presentation of a certificate in a suitable location determined by the recipient and the nominating party.
 For more information please look at our Presentation Event Planning FAQs.

-A new feature of the expanded program is the public display decal identifying awarded businesses as a Texas Treasure.
-Consumers will know that when they spot the familiar Texas Treasure business icon, they are doing business with a successful, Texas-owned-and-operated company that has long contributed to job growth in the state.
+The Texas Treasure Business Award Program offers a public display decal identifying awarded businesses as a Texas Treasure.
+Consumers will know when they spot the familiar Texas Treasure business icon that they are doing business with a successful, Texas-owned-and-operated company that has long contributed to job growth in the state.